 - Proactive support for adoption

 - Robust, secure and flexible technology

-This is a deliberately non-prescriptive model.
-You don't have to have a social intranet, Yammer, tablet applications or any other specific technologies.
-What is used to deliver each service will vary over time and by organizational need.
+This is deliberately a non-prescriptive model.
+It doesn't say you have to have a social intranet, Yammer, chatbots or any other specific technologies.
+An organization will need to decide how important each service is according to its needs, and what technology is used to deliver each service will vary over time.

 When I wrote the first article defining the digital workplace, the main confusions were between digital workplaces, intranets and enterprise social networks.

 Now, the hype cycle has moved on and the rising term is "employee experience" or DEX (digital employee experience).
 I see these as complementary concepts to DW.

 Employee experience is strongly influenced by an HR perspective — much of what matters to employees is affected by employment contracts, line management and workplace culture.
 Only a subset is influenced by the digital environment.
 However, that digital component is important — just as a shabby office detracts from staff morale, so a shabby digital experience sends out a message that "my employer doesn't care."

 However, we shouldn't conflate DEX with digital workplace.
 The experience is an important outcome of the DW design, but things like productivity, security and continuity are also important elements of a DW, but may be neutral in terms of the employee experience.